Hours of Operation

 Frisco’s History on Display

 Frisco’s history in the Mountain West is long and full of passion and prosperity, heartbreak and rejuvenation, going back to the early nineteenth century (and some 5,000 years before that, when you include early settlements of the migrating Ute Indians).
-To preserve and display that rich history, the Frisco Historical Society and the Town of Frisco officially dedicated the Frisco Historic Park & Museum on July 2, 1983.
-At the same time, they opened the schoolhouse and park to the public and listed the schoolhouse on the National Register of Historic Places, and planted the seed for what we now know as one of Frisco’s most significant and entertaining heritage attractions.
+The Town of Frisco officially dedicated the Frisco Historic Park & Museum on July 2, 1983, and was opened to the public and listed on the National Register of Historic Places.
+We are now known as one of Frisco’s most significant and entertaining heritage attractions.

-In the park, as you walk between and through the structures, it becomes possible to vividly imagine life in the mountains across the past century and a half, even down to the personalities behind some of the prospectors, town officials, influential citizens (as well as some that had more influence behind closed doors) and their lives.
-Frisco grew from a trapper camp, to a mining and railroad boomtown, shrunk back to a nearly deserted shell, and grew back even more to its current state – hosting millions of visitors per year on their way to and from the best skiing in the U.S. – and the museum shows the aspects of that journey.
+As you walk between and into the structures, it becomes possible to imagine life in the mountains across the past centuries, even down to the personalities behind some of the prospectors, town officials, influential citizens and their lives.
+Orignally utilized by the Ute and trappers for settlement, and then by the mining and railroad industry, the Frisco area nearly diminshed to a nearly deserted shell, but grew back to its current state – hosting millions of visitors per year.
+The museum shows the aspects of that incredible journey.

 Put your hands on the history, and really get a flavor of the roots of this Mountain West culture.
 Visit the Frisco Historic Park & Museum on 2nd and Main Street, in downtown Frisco.

 For the Frisco Historic Park & Museum Strategic Plan for 2013 – 2018 Click Here

 Download the 2013 Historic Park Brochure and Walking Map